White Flint Mall

-White Flint Mall was a shopping mall, located along Rockville Pike, in Montgomery County, Maryland, that closed in early 2015 and demolished thereafter.
-Its former anchors were Lord & Taylor, Bloomingdale's, Dave & Buster's, H&M, Loews Theatre and Borders Books and Music, the last four of which acted as junior anchors for the mall.
-Lord & Taylor, the mall's final anchor, operated until 2020, five years after the mall's initial closure and demolition.
+White Flint Mall was a shopping mall, located along Rockville Pike, in Montgomery County, Maryland, that closed in early 2015 and was demolished thereafter.
+Its former anchors were Lord & Taylor, Bloomingdale's, Dave & Buster's, H&M, Loews Theatre and Borders, the last four of which acted as junior anchors for the mall.
+Lord & Taylor, the mall's final anchor, operated until 2020, five years after the mall's initial closure, and was demolished in 2023.

 History

 Early years

 The mall opened in 1977 and was initially anchored by Lord & Taylor and the second Bloomingdale's location in the Washington, D.C. area (after Tysons Corner Center).
 A third anchor, I. Magnin (the sole East Coast branch of the chain), opened shortly thereafter and closed in 1992.
-Borders Books and Music took over the I. Magnin location in 1993, closing in 2011.
+Borders took over the I. Magnin location in 1993, closing in 2011.
 I. Magnin was only on levels 2 and 3 while Lord & Taylor was on levels 1 and 2.
 Raleigh Haberdasher also had a suburban branch at the center.

 Some shopping areas revolved around motifs: Georgetown, on the third floor and Via Rialto on the ground floor, which were recreations of the urban districts in Washington and Venice respectively.
 The latter was a block of shops and restaurants stretching from the center court to the main entrance facing Rockville Pike, where Bertucci's and Cheesecake Factory later stood.
 Both Georgetown and Restaurant Row, home in the 1970s to Intermission Nightclub and Dining Disco, the first shopping-mall discotheque in the country, were replaced by Dave & Buster's in 1996.
 Other restaurants and fast food vendors populated the mall including the food court The Eatery, which went from a darker earth tone color motif to bright neon in the 1980s as well as the third-floor loft overlooking the center court.